 - the DA PACK has a basic set documents

 The following information MUST be provided with all development applications

-- CD or flash drive with all document submitted with DA required as a separate PDF in Adobe format; (naming convention to be used (INSERT LINK)
+- CD or flash drive with all document submitted with DA required as a separate PDF in Adobe format; as per Development Application Electronic Document Lodgement Requirements advice

 - scaled architectural plans including site plan, elevations and sectional details;

 - survey plan;

 - concept drainage plans (which may require installation of an on-site detention system and/or the creation of an easement through adjoining property/ies); and

 The following information is to be provided with Development Applications if applicable in accordance with the DA Electronic documents requirements advice:

 - BASIX Certificate – for further information visit the BASIX website